lovellbrian/lovellbrian.github.io/_posts/2023-10-02-BYODImage.md

 ![Alt text](/images/image-43.png)

-Click down the bottom left of the window where it says the word `master` and change this to `gpufrozen` or `cpufrozen`.
+Click down the bottom left of the window where it says the word `master` and change this branch to `gpufrozen` or `cpufrozen`.
 If you have a GPU you can use `gpufrozen`.
 If you only have a CPU you must use `cpufrozen`.
 These branch change instructions make sure you are using the modified code rather than the `master` branch which is the original fastai code.

 ![Alt text](/images/image-44.png)